-In 1940-41, a separate Department of Political Science was established, with 13 majors and some 350 students registered in courses.
+In 1940-41, the Department of Political Science was established, with 13 majors and some 350 students registered in courses.
 Louise Overacker continued to teach American government, and also comparative courses.
 A second full-time member, Margaret Ball, also a leader in the field, taught primarily international politics.
 The curriculum of 1940-41 consisted of an introductory course in comparative government, Political Parties (primarily American), Public Administration, "Political Problems," International Organization, International Law, Law and the Administration of Justice, the Supreme Court and the Constitution, the History of Social and Political Thought, Modern Political Theory, and research and independent study.

 In the 2013-14 academic year there were 119 political science majors, about 900 total enrollments, and 17 tenured, tenure-track, or long-term appointment faculty members, making political science one of the largest departments at Wellesley.
 There were an additional 22 majors in the International Relations-Political Science major, which is administered by the department.